znly/protein/README.md

 Contributions of any kind are welcome; whether it is to fix a bug, clarify some documentation/comments or simply correct english mistakes and typos: do feel free to send us a pull request.

 *Protein* is pretty-much frozen in terms of features; if you still find it to be lacking something, please file an issue to discuss it first.

-Don't hesitate to open an issue if you some piece of documentation looks either unclear, incomplete or just missing entirely.
+Also, do not hesitate to open an issue if some piece of documentation looks either unclear or incomplete to you, nay is just missing entirely.

 *Code contributions must be thoroughly tested and documented.*